cong-minhh/simple-fps/README.md

 # Vercel FPS: Low-Poly Arena

-A fast-paced, low-poly FPS arena survival game built with Three.js and Vite.
-Survive endless waves of enemies, manage your ammo, and utilize a variety of weapons to achieve the highest score.
+A FPS arena survival game built with Three.js and Vite.
+Survive waves of enemies, manage your ammo, and utilize weapons to achieve the highest score.

 ## Features